sal14ma/my-notes/README.md

 # my-notes
 ## About me ##
-I'm software engineering ,graduated from al Hussein ben talal university, im so intrested in programing and computer in general
+I'm software engineering ,graduated from al Hussein ben talal university, im so intrested in progaming and computer in general